 Trump4258

-Question: How well does each of the following phrases describe (Kamala Harris)(Donald Trump)(Joe Biden)?
+Question: How well does each of the following phrases describe (Kamala Harris)(Donald Trump)?

 Issues in the presidential campaign

-Table 9 shows which candidate it is thought would do a better job on each of eight issues.
-Trump is seen as better on immigration and border security, the Israel-Hamas war, and the economy, and holds a slight edge on handling foreign relations.
-Harris is seen as better on abortion policy, health care, ensuring fair and accurate elections, and on Medicare and Social Security.
+Table 13 shows which candidate respondents think would do a better job on each of eight issues.
+Trump is seen by more respondents as better on immigration and border security, the Israel-Hamas war, and the economy, and he holds a slight edge on handling foreign relations.
+Harris is seen by more respondents as doing a better job on abortion policy, ensuring fair and accurate elections, health care, and Medicare & Social Security.

-Between 8% and 20% say both candidates would be about the same or that neither would be good on each issue.
+Between 9% and 22% say both candidates would be about the same or that neither would be good on each specific issue.

 Among registered voters